EarthAsylum/eacDoojigger/readme.txt

 In developing {eac}Doojigger, and other plugins based on it, I hope to maintain a small revenue stream to help keep me going.

-To that end, your support is greatly appreciated.
+To that end, your support and [sponsorship](https://github.com/sponsors/EarthAsylum) are greatly appreciated.
 It will enable me to continue developing quality software and provide support to current and future clients (and to enjoy a cup of coffee occasionally).

 *It's not just a job, it's a hobby, a craft, a passion, and an art.*